da1nerd/prism/README.md

 Once I get far enough along I'll re-organize all-the-things so it's a modular engine instead of just a hacky-not-usable-library.

+I hope this will be usable on Windows some day.
+But that depends on [Crystal](https://github.com/crystal-lang/crystal/wiki/Platform-Support) which is still in beta.

 ## Installation